Push Content

 5. Display status – Prints a summary of the detected operations and, if requested, detailed diffs of each file.
 At this stage no changes have been made yet.

 6. Confirm and execute – Asks you whether to proceed.
 If you confirm, the SDK creates, updates or renames the content via the LeadCMS API.
-After each successful operation it updates your local file with the returned id field.
-System fields like createdAt, updatedAt and publishedAt are not added to your local files.
+After each successful operation it updates your local file with returned IDs/metadata as needed.

 This process ensures that your local repository and the remote CMS stay aligned and that you can always track which files correspond to which remote records.